January 17, 2012

 Meanwhile, the first prevalent term I recall that covered much of what we’d now call “analytics” was decision support, or decision support systems (DSS).
 I think DSS was always ill-defined, with multiple subcategories, just as analytics is today.
 The heyday of this term was in the 1970s/1980s.

 Report writers were around in various forms for decades; consider for example the early 1970s history of Cullinane/Cullinet.
-By the time I became an analyst in the early 1980s, these were mainframe tools that let you specify paper reports, and the market leader were probably Pansophic’s EASYTRIEVE and Informatics’ Mark IV.
+By the time I became an analyst in the early 1980s, these were mainframe tools that let you specify paper reports, and the market leaders were probably Pansophic’s EASYTRIEVE and Informatics’ Mark IV.
 According to marketing, they could be used by non-programmers; in reality, they were a much easier way for programmers to do what end users asked.
 They were used both for one-shot queries and, as their main design point, repetitive reporting.

 The report writer category then survived into the era of business intelligence (BI).
 (Indeed, Cognos’ big integrated BI tool early this century was called ReportNet.)
 More on that in the BI discussion below.